 Assist with setting the strategic direction of the E&E Lab by helping form new partnerships and building capacity.

-Manage data collection, management, and econometric analysis for a variety of projects.
+Manage data collection, cleaning and econometric data analysis for a variety of projects.

-Prepare results for memos, presentations, and working papers targeting both policymakers and academic audiences.
+Prepare memos, presentations, and papers targeting both policymakers and academic audiences.